Oocytes and Ovaries

 - In addition we also use various in vitro culture systems to investigate follicle culture, notably the reaggregated ovary model, where the ovary is taken apart into single cells and the different populations can be recombined in different ways to answer specific biological questions.

 Investigating the aetiology of premature ovarian failure

 Premature ovarian failure (POF) is a common condition affecting 1% of women under 40 years of age.
 However, despite its high prevalence, the majority of the causes for this distressing condition, ~70%, remain unknown.
 The common perception is that ovaries of women with POF no longer contain follicles, however this is not the case since around 50% of ovaries still contain follicles, and thus the ovaries have stopped functioning, this is also known as resistant ovary syndrome (ROS).
-Dr. Williams generated a mouse model of premature ovarian failure in order to study the aetiology of this disease with the aim of developing treatments.
+Prof. Williams generated a mouse model of premature ovarian failure in order to study the aetiology of this disease with the aim of developing treatments.

 The effects of ageing on oocyte quality and follicle development

 It is well know that oocyte quality declines with age and the defects that occur are well characterised, however the mechanisms that regulate this declining quality are less well understood and is an aspect of ageing we are investigating.